lacoco-lab/lacoco-lab.github.io/courses/brain-2026/index.md

 * Reinforcement Learning and Behavior (2 sessions)

   **Note: The syllabus is currently copied from last year's course.
-We might change some aspects.**
+We might change some aspects.
+In particular, the dates will be updated.**

 | Date          | Topic               | Readings  | Slides  | Optional Material | Presenter  |